rh-ch/Chess-Engine-in-C/README.md

-Learning to create a chess engine in C.
+Cloning a Chess Engine by Bluefever Software to learn the basics of creating a chess engine in C.